-The NCSX project will be led by the Princeton Plasma Physics Laboratory (PPPL) with the Oak Ridge National Laboratory (ORNL) providing major leadership and support as a partner.
-The partners have formed an integrated team to carry out the NCSX project, where engineers and scientists from PPPL and ORNL work together to bring the necessary expertise to the project.
-This means that PPPL engineers and scientists will support areas in which ORNL has the lead and similarly, ORNL engineers and scientists will support areas in which PPPL has the lead.
+The NCSX Project is led by the Princeton Plasma Physics Laboratory (PPPL) with the Oak Ridge National Laboratory (ORNL) providing major leadership and support as a partner.
+The partners have formed an integrated team to carry out the NCSX Project, where engineers and scientists from PPPL and ORNL work together to bring the necessary expertise to the project.
+This means that PPPL engineers and scientists support areas in which ORNL has the lead and similarly, ORNL engineers and scientists support areas in which PPPL has the lead.
 Management responsibilities are clearly assigned to one partner or the other, and PPPL has overall responsibility for the project.

-Figure 4-1 depicts the NCSX project organization structure and the key management responsibilities of the partner institutions.
+Figure 4-1 depicts the NCSX National Organization and Figure 4-2 depicts the national NCSX Project organization, including the DOE reporting structure and depicts the details of the NCSX Project organization structure and the key management responsibilities of the partner institutionsd